 We try to stay in good shape with our almost daily exercising.
 Alan runs, Cheryl walks, and we both use the gym regularly.
 Alan now only runs only every other day, doing gym workouts on alternate days.
 Cheryl stays on a similar schedule.
 (A note on the aging process.
 Alan’s 10K run strategy used to be “Pick up the pace in the second half of the race.”
 Then it changed to “Try not to slow down”.
 Now it’s “Try not to come to a dead stop”.)
 Cheryl has had her share of annoying, age-related, health issues in 2005, including two cataract surgeries.

 Cheryl still performs, teaches, and, of course, knits.
 She did a “Great American Songbook” concert to a sold-out venue in Torrance, California in May, singing and accompanying herself on piano.
 The CD will be coming soon; check her website if you want one.
 Her first CD, “In the Mornin’,” is still available from her or on Amazon.

 Alan is still a software architect at Northrop Grumman (now for 27 1/2 years).
 He recently turned 55, which is a major milestone in that he is now eligible for early retirement.
 The plan is to work for 5 more years.
 (Alan tells Cheryl that he has to work another 5 years so that we can travel as much as she wants to when he does.)
 But it is nice to have options and the job has less and less stress and more and more satisfaction as a result.

-Our church, Riviera United Methodist in Redondo Beach is, and will probably always be, until we move to the nursing home, a very important part of who we are.
+Our church, Riviera United Methodist in Redondo Beach is, and continues to be, a very important part of our lives.
 We love it and the people there and are very involved in lots of activities.
-In fact, the friends we have made there feel like our family.
+Our friends there are our extended family.

 Merry Christmas and God bless you!